zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/usage-reports.md

 <!--![A screenshot of utilization by hours per day](../media/health-and-usage-012.png)-->

 The **Calls** table shows meetings in which the room participated in a Teams call.
 The Room Audio Quality is evaluated for only the room, not all participants.
-To view call quality for all participants of a specific call, select a call by clicking on the Start Time.
+To view call quality for all participants of a specific call, select a call by selecting the Start Time.

 <!--!![A screenshot of room audio quality](../media/health-and-usage-016.png)-->